Westerdals/pro104-eksamen-gruppe11/docs/README.md

 * Camelcase is used when naming all statements.
 * Shortening already short words is avoided.
 * Only known abbreviations are allowed.
-* Functions,conditions and loops always use spaces sbetween operators.
+* Functions,conditions and loops always use spaces between operators.
 Use spaces before the opening bracket and place it on the first line.
   The end bracket places a new line after the content.
 * Statements ends with a semicolon.
 * Comments are written briefly and concisely in English using "//".